simon-weber/Google-Music-Turntable-Uploader/README.md

 Note that each upload to turntable counts against your "2 downloads per song from the web" Google Music quota.

+To install right now, you'll need to download the code (either the zip button or through git), then [load the unpacked extension](http://superuser.com/questions/247651/how-does-one-install-an-extension-for-chrome-browser-from-the-local-file-system).

 Use:
 * Open Google Music in a tab and log in (the extension will use this session for auth)
 * Open turntable in another tab and enter a room